top of page

 1. Digital presence is everything.

 Employers will meet you virtually long before they meet you physically and that first impression is key.
 Keep the personal private and stay up to date with the professional.
-In the end, teacher Twitter connections may just be what lands you that initial interview...it did for me!
+In the end, teacher Twitter connections may just be what landed you that initial interview...it did for me!

 2. Do your research.

 Every school has a unique culture and atmosphere.
-Do your research before applying and interviewing and key into those unique characteristics when applying and interviewing.
+Do your research before applying and interviewing, and key into those unique characteristics when applying and interviewing.

 3. Bring a physical portfolio along to interviews with your digital one.

 Even if your digital portfolio is outstanding, still cultivate a physical one.
-It does not have to be as detailed with reflections as your digital one...just include things like your transcript, letters of recommendation, pictures of you teaching, and a sample lesson plan.
+It does not have to be as detailed with reflections as your digital one... include things like your transcript, letters of recommendation, pictures of you teaching, and a sample lesson plan.

 4. Wear a suit.